In this article, we have provided the most common Security testing interview questions with detailed answers.

 Ans.
-Network Intrusion Detection system generally known as NIDS.
-It is used for analysis of the passing traffic on the entire sub-net and to match with the known attacks.
-If any loop hole identified then administrator receives an alert.
+Network Intrusion Detection system generally is known as NIDS.
+It is used for the analysis of the passing traffic on the entire subnet and to match with the known attacks.
+If any loophole identified then the administrator receives an alert.

 I hope these Security testing interview questions and answers are helpful for you to prepare for the interview.
-These answers are also helpful to clear your understanding about Security testing topic.
+These answers are also helpful to clear your understanding of Security testing topic.

 Share this article if you find it helpful!